FuelLabs/fuel-station/README.md

 <img src="./assets/logo.png" alt="fuel-station" width="100" style="border-radius: 100%;">

-# fuel-station
+# Station

-fuel-station is a non-custodial gas paymaster, this repo contains a demo implementation of the mentioned prototype.
+Station is a non-custodial gas paymaster for the Fuel network, this repo contains a demo implementation of the mentioned prototype.

 <img src="./assets/image.png" alt="fuel-station" width="350">